Ombrulla - home

 Edge AI Cameras

-On-premises vision analytics for PPE compliance monitoring, restricted zone breach detection, and vehicle-pedestrian proximity.
-TRITVA-powered, RTSP/ONVIF compatible.
-Sub-100ms inference at edge.
+On-premises vision analytics for PPE compliance monitoring, restricted-zone breach detection, and vehicle-pedestrian proximity.
+TRITVA-powered, RTSP and ONVIF compatible, with sub-100ms inference at the edge.

 Edge AI camera icon

-Always-connected SOS, location breadcrumbing, and two-way communication for workers beyond cellular coverage.
-Essential for offshore, remote pipeline inspection, and lone workers in rural infrastructure environments.
+Always-connected SOS, location breadcrumbing, and two-way communication for workers operating beyond cellular coverage - essential for offshore, remote pipeline inspection, and lone-worker scenarios across rural infrastructure.

 Satellite beacon icon